mouseless/learn-nuxt/README.md

 ## Querying with `queryContent`

-Retrieve content from the `/content` directory.
-With `queryContent()` you create a query query.
-You can access the content using query methods like `find`, `findOne`.
-You can render the markdown/markdowns you read with the markdown renderer elements of
+To retrieve the content from the `/content` directory, a query is created with `queryContent()`.
+Content is retrieved using query methods such as `find`, `findOne`.
+Elements of
-[nuxt content](https://content.nuxtjs.org/guide/displaying/rendering) such as `ContentRenderer`.
+[nuxt content](https://content.nuxtjs.org/guide/displaying/rendering) such as `ContentRenderer` can be used to render the received markdowns.

 > :information_source:
 >